 Data on display

-These data are from the BLS Current Population Survey, a monthly survey of households that collects information about demographic and labor force characteristics.
+These data come from the BLS Current Population Survey, a monthly survey that collects information about the labor force, including age, employment status, and other characteristics.